UnegbuSogidechukwu/UnegbuSogidechukwu.github.io/pages/about-me.md

   image: /assets/images/profile_me.jpg
   linkedin: https://www.linkedin.com/in/taquavian-johnson/](https://www.linkedin.com/in/sogidechukwu-unegbu-96a929270/
   bio: |
     I’m currently studying Computer Science at Community College of Baltimore County in Baltimore, Maryland.
+I am interested in becoming a machine learning specialist in the future.

     When I’m not working on research, and self improevement.
 I enjoy reading, playing games, and learning new things